Here you'll find all the information you need about QNOAMHS events, past and present.

 How long are the sessions?

-The sessions last for one hour and are conducted as a group or individually if no other members attend.
+The sessions last for 45 minutes and are conducted as a group or individually if no other members attend.
 This is a great way for you to gain a better understanding of the process, ask specific questions, address any anxieties in preparing for accreditation and/or peer review visits and to meet and share learning with others.
+It is also a great way to network with our members and share best practice.

-We ask that if you join, you join for the full hour, as this will enable you to get the most benefit from the clinic.
+We ask that if you join, you join for the full session, as this will enable you to get the most benefit from the drop-in.

 How do I join?